ARM-software/arm-trusted-firmware/docs/firmware-design.md

 * `__BSS_START__` This address must be aligned on a 16-byte boundary.
 * `__BSS_SIZE__`

-Similarly, the coherent memory section must be zero-initialised.
+Similarly, the coherent memory section (if enabled) must be zero-initialised.
 Also, the MMU setup code needs to know the extents of this section to set the right memory attributes for it.
 The following linker symbols are defined for this purpose:

 * `__COHERENT_RAM_START__` This address must be aligned on a page-size boundary.
 * `__COHERENT_RAM_END__` This address must be aligned on a page-size boundary.